Syed-Ahmed-Omer/CNN_G/README.md

 # CNN_G
 QUICK INTRO THE MODEL:
-1. This is a POC for classification of Glaucoma and Non-Glaucoma images of the eyes.
+1. This is a POC for classification of Glaucoma and Non-Glaucoma reitnal images of the eyes.
-2. This model is built on top of Convolutional Neural Network for feature extraction and then it is then feed to Dense Feed Forward Neural Netwrok.
+2. This model is built on top of Convolutional Neural Network for feature extraction and then it is feed to Dense Feed Forward Neural Netwrok using Keras API.
-3. Models takes input as retinal images of the eyes, then pre-process it as required by the the model and gives the prediction.
+3. Models takes input as retinal images, then pre-process it as required by the the model and gives the prediction.
 4. Model is stable and accurate as it has been tested on unseen images and closely examined.
-5. Model is built on Google Colab.
 6. Model is deployed on local machine using Flask framework.

 QUICK GUIDE ABOUT THE FILES: